iutbay/mm/README.md

 # Media Manager

-Media Manager is an open source web file manager and can be a nice alternative to CKFinder, KCFinder, elFinder...
+Media Manager is an open source web file manager and can be a nice alternative to Wordpress Media Manager, CKFinder, KCFinder, elFinder...

 This project use Javascript and :
 - [VueJS 2](https://github.com/vuejs/vue)